Editor’s note: The EIDL program is reopened as of June 15th. You can apply today through the SBA’s online portal.

 Similar to draws and distributions, 1099 contractors are not included in the PPP calculation, even if they are regularly paid for employee-like tasks.
 This is because contractors are considered sole proprietors and can apply for the PPP themselves.
 If you’re a business that primarily uses 1099s, your actual payroll expense considered for the PPP may not be very high.

-It’s important to note that the PPP is primarily meant to help employers pay their employees throughout the 8-week period after receiving the loan.
-That is why at least 75% of the loan must be used towards payroll expenses in order to be considered for loan forgiveness.
+It’s important to note that the PPP is primarily meant to help employers pay their employees throughout the 24-week period after receiving the loan.
+That is why at least 60% of the loan must be used towards payroll expenses in order to be considered for full loan forgiveness.
 What this means for you is that if you have large expenses outside of payroll, your PPP funds will be limited in the amount you can use towards them in order to still qualify for loan forgiveness.

 The role of bookkeeping

-The EIDL will require you to provide information on your business’ gross revenue and cost of goods sold over the last 12 months.
+The EIDL application will require you to provide information on your business’ gross revenue and cost of goods sold over the last 12 months.
 If you don’t have this information handy, you’ll likely need retroactive bookkeeping done so you can calculate this number properly.

 For the PPP, you don’t need to have bookkeeping done to apply, so long as your business runs payroll through a payroll service and you can submit your payroll records.
 If you’re self-employed, you’ll need to submit your net profit, which you will need bookkeeping to calculate properly.
 Once you’ve been approved for the PPP, bookkeeping becomes even more important: you’ll need to track your expenses in order to prove you spent the funds on the right things—this will be a key component of getting your PPP loan forgiven.